Jak and Daxter: The Precursor Legacy: Sales and awards

 By July 2006, Jak and Daxter: The Precursor Legacy sold 1.7 million copies and earned $49 million in the United States, becoming the 19th highest-selling game launched for the PS2, Xbox, or GameCube in that country.
 As of December 2007, Jak and Daxter has sold 2.01 million copies in the United States alone.
 Jak and Daxter received a "Gold Prize" at Sony's PlayStation Awards in Japan for selling over 500,000 units.

 In IGN PS2s Game of the Year Awards, Jak and Daxter won the award for Best Platformer and was co-runner-up (with Baldur's Gate: Dark Alliance) for Best Graphics, behind Metal Gear Solid 2: Sons of Liberty.
-The game received two nominations in the 5th Annual Interactive Achievement Awards for Outstanding Achievement in Game Design and Console Action/Adventure Game of the Year, but lost to Grand Theft Auto III and Halo: Combat Evolved respectively.
+The game received two nominations at the 5th Annual Interactive Achievement Awards for Outstanding Achievement in Game Design and Console Action/Adventure Game of the Year, but lost to Grand Theft Auto III and Halo: Combat Evolved respectively.
 The game was a nominee for GameSpots annual "Best Platform Game" award among console games, which went to Conker's Bad Fur Day.
 At the 2002 Game Developers Choice Awards, Daxter won the Original Game Character of the Year award.
 The game was also nominated for Excellence in Programming and Excellence in Visual Arts, but respectively lost to Black & White and Ico.
 In the inaugural NAVGTR Awards, the game received three nominations for Outstanding Control Precision, Outstanding Graphics (Technical), and Outstanding Original Action Game, losing the first two to Halo: Combat Evolved and the latter to Max Payne.
 The game was runner-up for PS2 Platform Game of the Year in GameSpys 2001 Game of the Year Awards, behind Klonoa 2: Lunatea's Veil.